Lovell v. City of Griffin: Opinion of the Court

 Chief Justice Hughes delivered the opinion of the court.
 Justice Cardozo did not take part in the proceedings.

 The Court decided that the city ordinance was unconstitutionally overbroad.
 Because the ordinance restricted not merely the time, place, or manner of the materials distributed, the Court believed that it was in violation of the First Amendment, and, by extension, the Fourteenth Amendment, which guaranteed that the federal constitutional guarantees would be binding on individual states.

 The Court reasoned that the ordinance violated the Freedom of the Press condition of the First Amendment, as the city demanded that all distributed periodicals, not merely those that were considered obscene, offensive to public morals, or which advocate unlawful conduct, obtain a license from the city before they could be distributed.
-The Court felt that the First Amendment was not limited to periodicals and newspapers, that it necessarily included the publication of leaflets and pamphlets as well.
+The Court felt that the First Amendment was not limited to periodicals and newspapers, that it necessarily included the publication of leaflets, pamphlets, and any opinion or information.
+"The press in its connotation comprehends every sort of publication which affords a vehicle of information and opinion."
+This decision has been interpreted to give internet publications freedom of the press.